Disney+ UK info

-Disney Plus UK subscribers can also immerse themselves in the Marvel universe: it's the perfect streaming platform for fans of Marvel superhero content new and old: several original series are on the way, including ones focusing on Falcon and the Winter Soldier, Loki and Hawkeye (which has been delayed but not cancelled, apparently).
+Disney Plus UK subscribers can also immerse themselves in the Marvel universe: it's the perfect streaming platform for fans of Marvel superhero content new and old: several original series are available, including Loki and Falcon and the Winter Soldier.
+More are on the way, such as a Hawkeye show (which has been delayed but not cancelled, apparently).

-Then there are the movies: Ant-Man, Avengers: Age of Ultron, Avengers: Endgame, Captain Marvel, Guardians of the Galaxy, Iron Man, Iron Man 3 and Thor: The Dark World are all now available on Disney+.
-In fact 18 of the 23 MCU movies are now available at the last count.
+Then there are the movies: Ant-Man, Avengers: Age of Ultron, Avengers: Endgame, Captain Marvel, Guardians of the Galaxy, Iron Man, Iron Man 3 and Thor: The Dark World are all now available on Disney+, with Avengers: Infinity War and Ant-Man and the Wasp landing more recently.

 In an interview with Bloomberg, Marvel chief creative officer Kevin Feige has confirmed that anyone who wants to "understand everything" in future Marvel movies is going to have to pick up a Disney Plus subscription, so it's worth signing up.
 The original Disney Plus content will feature information that'll help you understand what happens next in the next phase of the movies.